dedoussis/asynction/README.md

 In order to support the [AuthN/AuthZ functionality](#security-authentication-and-authorization) of asynction, the [Security Scheme Object](https://www.asyncapi.com/docs/specifications/v2.2.0#securitySchemeObject) needs to be extended as follows:

-- A Security Scheme Object of `oauth2` type MAY include the `x-tokenInfoFunc` field.
+- A Security Scheme Object of `oauth2` type MUST include the `x-tokenInfoFunc` field.
 - A Security Scheme Object of `oauth2` type MAY include the `x-scopeValidateFunc` field.
-- A Security Scheme Object of basic `http` type MAY include the `x-basicInfoFunc` field.
+- A Security Scheme Object of basic `http` type MUST include the `x-basicInfoFunc` field.
-- A Security Scheme Object of bearer `http` type MAY include the `x-basicBearerInfoFunc` field.
+- A Security Scheme Object of bearer `http` type MUST include the `x-basicBearerInfoFunc` field.
-- A Security Scheme Object of bearer `apiKey` type MAY include the `x-apiKeyInfoFunc` field.
+- A Security Scheme Object of bearer `apiKey` type MUST include the `x-apiKeyInfoFunc` field.

 The value of all these fields MUST be of `string` type, expressing a dot joint path to a python callable (the security handler).